carpentries-incubator/hpc-intro/lesson-outline.md

 title: Introduction to HPC Lesson Outline
 ---

+# How to use this outline

+The following list of items is meant as a guide on what content should go where in this repo.
+This should work as a guide where you can contribute.
+If a bullet point is prefixed by a file name, this is the lesson where the listed content should go into.
+This document is meant as a concept map converted into a flow learning goals and questions.

 # Fundamentals of cluster resources

 * [11-hpc-intro.md](_episodes/11-hpc-intro.md) (brief, concentrate on the concepts not details like interconnect type etc)

-    * What is a laptop/desktop? (sketches of a von-Neumann architecture without calling it that, mostly controlled through keyboard/mouse inputs)
+    * What is a laptop/desktop?
+        * sketches of a von-Neumann architecture without calling it that
+        * machine is mostly controlled through keyboard/mouse inputs

+	* What is a server?
+        * remote computer
+        * typically no GUI
-	* What is a server? (remote computer, typically no GUI, only reachable by some form of network)
+        * only reachable by some form of network

+	* What is a cluster?
+        * shared resource
-	* What is a cluster? (shared resource, interconnected set of computers by means of a network, local or distributed storage, only reachable by some form of network)
+        * interconnected set of computers by means of a network
+        * local or distributed storage, only reachable by some form of network

-	* What is a cloud? (on-demand virtualized resource with exclusive usage permissions by the user)
+	* What is a cloud?
+        * on-demand virtualized resource with exclusive usage permissions by the user

     * user profiles (academic and/or commercial) of clusters
     * story introduction (in the following

-# Jobs
+# Using a cluster for science

 * Scheduler - lesson will cover SLURM by default, other schedulers are planned.
   From [hpc-in-a-day](https://github.com/psteinb/hpc-in-a-day) we know that material comprising Slurm, PBS and LSF is possible, but hard already as e.g. PBS doesn't support direct dispatchment as `srun`.